 Comments

 BTW, obexd-contentfilter-off is in "maintenance mode" since version 1.0, as it appears to be stable and feature complete for its users.
-That means there will be no new releases, unless bugs are reported (preferably at Github) or a new SailfishOS release breaks it.
+That means there usually will be no new releases, unless bugs are reported at Github or a new SailfishOS release breaks it.

 Would it maybe make sense to have a simple qml UI to turn ON, which could then be simply turned OFF before system update, instead of uninstall, remove repo, just to re-add repo, reinstall after os update?